slateci/slate-client-server/README.md

 	  list                        List available applications
 	  get-conf                    Get the configuration template for an application install                     Install an instance of an application

+### --output TEXT

+The output produced can be given in specified formats rather than the default tabular format, including in JSON format, in tabular format with custom columns, and as a single specified JSON Pointer value.

+The supported option values are:
+- json - format output as JSON

+Example:

+	$ slate-client --output json vo list
+	[{"apiVersion":"v1alpha1","kind":"VO","metadata":{"id":"VO_741ad8c5-7811-4ffb-9631-c8662a4a13de","name":"slate-dev"}}]

+- custom-columns=*column specification* - format output in tabular form according to given column specification

+The column specification must be given in the format:

+	Header:Attribute,Header:Attribute

+Each attribute given must be in the form of a JSON Pointer.

+Example:

+	$ slate-client --output custom-columns=Name:/metadata/name,ID:/metadata/id vo list
+	Name      ID
+	slate-dev VO_741ad8c5-7811-4ffb-9631-c8662a4a13de

+- custom-columns-file=*file with column specification* - format output in tabular form according to the column specification in given file

+File must be formatted with headings in the first line and the corresponding attribute in the form of a JSON Pointer beneath the header included in the file.

+Example file:

+	Name		ID
+	/metadata/name 	/metadata/id

+Example (for file columns.txt as the above example file):

+	$ slate-client --output custom-columns-file=columns.txt vo list
+	Name      ID
+	slate-dev VO_741ad8c5-7811-4ffb-9631-c8662a4a13de

+- no-headers - format output in default tabular form with headers suppressed

+Example:

+	$ slate-client --output no-headers vo list
+	slate-dev VO_741ad8c5-7811-4ffb-9631-c8662a4a13de

+- jsonpointer=*pointer specification* - output the value of given JSON Pointer

+Example:

+	$ slate-client --output jsonpointer=/items/0/metadata/name vo list
+	slate-dev

+- jsonpointer-file=*file with pointer specification* - output the value of the JSON Pointer in the given file

+Example file:

+	/items/0/metadata/id

+Example (for file pointer.txt as the above example file):

+	$ slate-client --output jsonpointer=pointer.txt vo list
+	VO_741ad8c5-7811-4ffb-9631-c8662a4a13de

 VO Commands
 -----------